 Thememobile: Even ignoring the zords, there's still the Rangers' vehicles.
 And a ton more in the toys that never make it to the show.
 Variations include:

-Theme Naming: Probably unintentional, but the first five Pink Rangers are, in order: Kimberly, Katherine, Cassie, Kendrix and Karone, although it seems the writers noticed this and have avoided K-or-C names since: the next Pinks were Dana, Jen, Syd, Vida, Rose and Mia.
+Theme Naming: Probably unintentional, but the first five Pink Rangers are, in order: Kimberly, Katherine, Cassie, Kendrix and Karone, although it seems the writers noticed this and have avoided K-or-C names since: the next Pinks were Dana, Jen, Syd, Vida, Rose, Mia and Emma.
 Of course, later Yellow Rangers include Katie, Kelsey, and Kira, while Kat Manx had a brief stint as a Ranger, too.

 Those Two Guys: Bulk & Skull, who incidently are the longest lasting cast members from Season 1 to Season 6, longer than any individual Power Ranger.
 The dynamic is being recreated in Samurai with Bulk returning and Skull's son Spike taking his dad's place.
 Cassidy & Devin in Dino Thunder also fit this trope.